 File early, make photocopies of all submissions and request a “Certificate of Mailing” ($1.35) from the Post Office when mailing the FAFSA, GPA Verification Form, or any related item.
 If you transmit your FAFSA online, print a copy of it and print a copy of it and a copy of the Submission Confirmation Page.

 We cannot overemphasize the importance of keeping a copy of both the FAFSA and Cal Grant GPA Verification Form and obtaining evidence that both were transmitted or mailed by March 2.
 Each year one or more of our California students need to document for the state that they submitted the appropriate forms on time.

 CSAC specifies that Cal Grant applicants who do not have a grade point average from a high school must provide an ACT, SAT, or GED test score in lieu of a GPA.
 CSAC defines “high school” as a secondary school accredited by the Western Association of Schools and Colleges (WASC) or another regional accrediting association if the secondary school is not in the WASC region, or a school that has a University of California approved course list.
 Home-schooled students must submit an ACT, SAT, or GED test score in lieu of a GPA unless the student has been part of an independent study program administered by a high school as defined above.
 In this latter case, the high school, not the parent, must complete the GPA Verification Form.

 Are you wondering if your Cal Grant GPA has been received by the Commission?
-If you have filed a 2011-2012 FAFSA, you can go online and check the status of your Cal Grant application by logging on to www.webgrants4students.org and creating an account.
+You can go online and check the status of your Cal Grant application by logging on to www.webgrants4students.org and creating an account.